Here Comes the Groom (1951 film): Plot

 Pete and the children settle into the Stanleys' lavish gatehouse, where Emmadel's parents are also staying.
 Emmadel meets Wilbur's amiable elderly relatives, who present her with $500,000 as a wedding gift.
 Her parents embarrass her by running screaming through the garden.
 Emma discovers Pete's presence and visits the gatehouse to have it out with him.
 After she pulls Suzi's loose tooth, Pete pretends to be in love with Winnifred, Wilbur's fourth cousin twice-removed, and laughs when Emmadel pratfalls on her huge party dress.

 Pete reveals his plan to Winnifred Stanley.
 He discovers that she has long been in love with her cousin Wilbur, but feels too socially awkward to pursue him.
 In a bit of Pygmalion, Pete teaches Winnifred to feel comfortable with herself.
 Winnifred's newfound confidence bubbles over at the wedding rehearsal.
 She and Emmadel erupt in a brawl on the front lawn.
 Winnifred concedes the fight, and Emmadel declares that she's proud to be a fisherman's daughter.

 The wedding day arrives.
 News reporters line the outdoor chapel, proclaiming this the Cinderella story of the decade.
 As he escorts Emma down the aisle, Pa Jones tells her that Pete kidnapped the children and ran so they wouldn't be sent back to France.
 Emmadel begins to have second thoughts.
-Pete shows up at precisely the wrong moment, handcuffed to a policeman, with both crying kids in tow.
+Pete shows up at precisely the wrong moment, handcuffed to an FBI agent, with both crying kids in tow.
 Although Wilbur offers to marry Emma and adopt the children, Bobby and Suzi cling sobbing to Pete.
 On national television, Wilbur abandons his own wedding and forces a reluctant Emma and a protesting (but secretly thrilled) Pete to marry.
 Pete, Emmadel, Bobby, Suzi, Ma and Pa Jones all ride off for their honeymoon together.